mourner/dead-simple-grid/README.md

 .row .row { margin:  0 -1.5em; }
 ```

-This way you can nest rows inside columns infinitely, building layouts of any complexity.
+This way you can nest rows inside columns infinitely without padding adding up, building layouts of any complexity.
 Feel free to change the value `1.5em` to anything you like (or even different for various elements).

 #### Mobile First and Browser Support

 The `box-sizing` property is widely supported, starting from IE 8.
-CSS3 Media queries are supported by all modern browsers, and a polyfill (Respond.js) can be used to cover IE 8.
+CSS3 Media queries are supported by all modern browsers, and a polyfill ([Respond.js][]) can be used to cover IE 8.
 Due to mobile first approach (we start from one column layout and build from there), older browsers which don't support both features (e.g. IE 6-7) receive a mobile layout which is perfectly accessible.
 So you have everyone covered nicely.

 ### Thanks